 How to plant sunflowers

-Watch Monty Don sow sunflower seed as part of his giant sunflower trial, in this clip from Gardeners' World:
+Watch Monty Don sow sunflower seeds as part of his giant sunflower trial, in this clip from Gardeners' World:

-After the sunflowers have germinated, keep them well-watered until they're ready to plant out at the end of May.
-Prepare soil by removing weeds and add plenty of organic matter.
+When planting out, prepare the soil by removing weeds and if necessary add plenty of organic matter such as compost or well-rotted manure.
 Plant the sunflowers at the same depth they were in the pot.
-Water well and stake plants with a bamboo cane or similar.
+Water well and stake taller varieties with a bamboo cane or similar.

 Here, Monty plants out his sunflowers and explains how to stake them: